alexbarker234/songversation-flask/README.md

 ## Architecture

 TODO
-Add game mode descriptions to index.html
-Maybe make game mode descriptions fade in slowly upon hover rather than an instant transtion upon hover
+Maybe make game mode descriptions fade in slowly upon hover rather than an instant transtion upon hover.
+Not sure what's going on there...

 ## Requirements